Indian indenture system: Social impacts

+Mortality and reform efforts

+As mortality rates and reports of abuse became public in Britain and India, reformers pushed for greater oversight of the system.
+From the 1860s onwards, the British government introduced regulations on shipboard conditions, housing standards, and rations.
+These reforms included requirements for a minimum number of women per ship, inspections by colonial officials, and the appointment of Protectors of Immigrants to monitor welfare.
+However, enforcement was inconsistent and often undermined by planters and local authorities.
+Mortality rates declined somewhat by the late 19th century, but conditions remained harsh.
+Hugh Tinker and other historians argue that these reforms were cosmetic, designed to placate critics while preserving the economic benefits of the system.

 Final ban on indenture system

-Gopal Kirshna Gokhale, a moderate Congress leader, tabled a bill in the Viceroy Legislative Council to end the export of indentured labour to Natal (present day South Africa) in February 1910.
+Gopal Krishna Gokhale, a moderate Congress leader, tabled a bill in the Viceroy Legislative Council to end the export of indentured labour to Natal (present day South Africa) in February 1910.
 The bill passed unanimously and came to effect in July 1911.
 However, the British-led Indian indenture system for other colonies finally ended in 1917.
 According to The Economist, "When the Imperial Legislative Council finally ended indenture because of pressure from Indian nationalists and declining profitability, rather than from humanitarian concerns."